 Emotional Intelligence has become mainstream.
 Over 60 million hits on Google in 2016, and the Harvard Business Review’s most read and searched articles.

 “In hard times, the soft stuff goes away.
 But emotional intelligence, it turns out, isn’t so soft.
 If emotional obliviousness jeopardises your ability to perform, fend off aggressors, or be compassionate in a crisis, no amount of attention to the bottom line will protect your career.
 Emotional intelligence isn’t a luxury you can dispense with in tough times.
-It's basic tool that, deployed with finesse, is the key to professional success.
+It’s a basic tool that, deployed with finesse, is the key to professional success.
 (3)

 EQ in Health…

-Emotional intelligence is very closely tied to our over all well-being via physical and mental health.
+Emotional intelligence is very closely tied to our overall well-being via physical and mental health.
 Which makes sense.
 Stress is a killer, on so many levels, and best avoided.
 Think of the financial cost mental health days have on your business.
 And on yourself, or your people.

 The hormones and chemicals created in the body from any stress response attack us at a cellular level.
 They impact the immune system, raise blood pressure, promote stroke, cancer or cardiac issues, speed up the ageing process and contribute to infertility.
 They’re not great for relationships either.
 And there’s anxiety and depression.
 Which may all sound a bit dramatic, but which side of that coin do you want to be on?